RobecoSAM

 Robeco Schweiz is an international investment company with a specific focus on sustainability investments.
 It was founded in 1995 by Reto Ringger.
-The company is based in Zurich, Switzerland, and considers economic, environmental and social criteria in its investment strategies.
+The company is based in Zurich, Switzerland, and considers economic, environmental, and social criteria in its investment strategies.
 In addition to asset management, the company has an indexes and private equity portion of the business.
 In 2006 RobecoSAM introduced a division called sustainability services that provides sustainability benchmarking reports to companies.
 In 2001, the then-RobecoSAM became the first carbon neutral company in Switzerland.

-History

-The company was founded by Reto Ringger in 1995 as the world's first investment company focused solely on sustainability themes.
-The headquarters are in Zurich, Switzerland and RobecoSAM has approximately 100 employees.
-Its sister company is the Dutch-based Robeco; both companies were subsidiaries of Rabobank until their sale to Orix.